Guidelines for Reviewers of Rank Promotion Applications

 ESP: The Engaged & Sustained Professoriate at UNCSA

-In 2012, the UNCSA Faculty adopted a Rank system that was inspired by Ernest Boyer’s nontraditional approach to looking at all of the activities of an educator, not simply at publications.
-The Rank system is shaped by the fact that the UNCSA Faculty consists primarily of artists, creative technicians, craftspeople and educators transmitting their knowledge to new generations of artists and audiences.
+In 2012, the UNCSA Faculty adopted a rank system that was inspired by Ernest Boyer’s nontraditional approach to looking at all of the activities of an educator, not simply at publications.
+The rank system is shaped by the fact that the UNCSA Faculty consists primarily of artists, creative technicians, craftspeople and educators transmitting their knowledge to new generations of artists and audiences.
 UNCSA is a dedicated arts conservatory, not a liberal arts and sciences institution and, therefore, many of the artists’ curricula vitae reflect deep experiential, industry-driven arts equivalents to traditional academic activities.
-We do have academic programs at our conservatory, and they focus on traditional science and humanities subjects, albeit contextualized by the performing arts.

 Levels of Performance